-The flaps are actuated by linear potentiometer (flaps actuator) which adjusts them to positions I, II, III or OFF with a help of its servo engine.
+The flaps are actuated by linear potentiometer adjusting it to positions I, II, III or OFF with help of servo engine.
 Each flap position is indicated by indicator light.

 Engine throttle

 By pushing the throttle lever forward, the engine power increases and vice versa.